Ellipsometric Identification of Transition from Layered Metal-dielectric Film to Hyperbolic Metamaterial: Experimental and Simulation Details

 \subsection{Numerical Simulations}

 MATLAB\textregistered\, \cite{MATLAB2025aPCT} is used to simulate the real (Re$\{\rho\}$) and imaginary (Im$\{\rho\}$) parts of the ellipsometric parameter, $\rho$, for combinations of \ce{Ag-Ge} and \ce{Al2O3} layer thicknesses ranging from 1 to 20 nm and 1 to 40 nm, respectively, with a resolution of 0.01 nm.
 The wavelength range for the simulation is 300 to 2000 nm with a step size of 1 nm.
 In order to discern HMM character, Re$\{\rho\}$ is calculated for all combinations at $\lambda_{HMM}$ for films with 1 to 150 periods.
 Re$\{\rho\}$ values from films with 100 to 150 periods are averaged and reported as Re$\{\rho _\infty\}$.
-The difference between Re$\{\rho _\infty\}$ and the highest Re$\{\rho\}$ value is reported as $\delta$Re$\{\rho\}$.
+The average difference between Re$\{\rho _\infty\}$ and the highest Re$\{\rho\}$ value for the entire parameter space investigated is reported as the confidence interval $\delta$Re$\{\rho\}= \pm0.035$.
 The Transfer Matrix Method (TMM) with \text{2x2} Abeles' formulation as outlined by Born and Wolf\cite{bornPrinciplesOpticsElectromagnetic1999} is utilized.
 The optical constants for \ce{Ag-Ge} and \ce{Al2O3} obtained from ellipsometry measurements are used in the simulations.
 Details of the calculations are given in SI Section II.